 - How can we increase engagement?

-- Where would they look for Assistant in the app?
+- Where would they look for the Assistant in the app?

 - Why more users don’t save their preferences?

-The top insight we gathered from the interviews:
+The top insight we gathered from the research were:

 - All users are aware of Assistant but no one is using it actively

-- They are not using Assistant because they don’t see a real benefit from it since it’s using the same filters as the ones available on the Restaurant list
+- They are not using Assistant because they don’t see a real benefit from it since it’s using the same filters as the ones available already available on the restaurant listing page

 - They would consider using assistant if filter selection would be based on more detailed/refined preferences such as dish level selection, dietary preferences, recommendations/popularity, new/upcoming, etc.